brmmm3/fastthreadpool/README.rst

  0.019 seconds for simple for loop.
  0.037 seconds for simple for loop.
 Result is saved in class variable.
  0.048 seconds for fastthreadpool.map.
-Results are save in **done** queue.
+Results are save in done queue.
  0.494 seconds for fastthreadpool.submit.
-Results are save in **done** queue.
+Results are save in done queue.
  0.111 seconds for multiprocessing.pool.ThreadPool.map_async.
  21.280 seconds for multiprocessing.pool.ThreadPool.apply_async.

+fastthreadpool.map is **2,3** x faster than multiprocessing.pool.ThreadPool.map_async.
+fastthreadpool.submit is **43** x faster than multiprocessing.pool.ThreadPool.apply_async.